lowcodeunit/public-web-docs/docs/devs/storage/sql-server.md

 ## Overview of Steps

 Here's an overview of the entire Logic App with the steps collapsed.
-The Logic App calls the IoT Ensemble warm query every 12 hours and inserts the data into a SQL Server database.
+The Logic App calls the Low Code Unit warm query every 12 hours and inserts the data into a SQL Server database.

 ![Overview of Steps](/img/screenshots/logic-apps-sql-server-overview.png)